This PDF is the current document as it appeared on Public Inspection on 12/21/2016 at 08:45 am.

 It is OPIC's policy to make its records available to the public to the greatest extent possible, in keeping with the spirit of the FOIA.
 This policy includes providing reasonably segregable information from records that also contain information that may be withheld under the FOIA.
 However, implementation of this policy also reflects OPIC's view that the soundness and viability of many of its programs depend in large measure upon full and reliable commercial, financial, technical and business information received from applicants for OPIC assistance and that the willingness of those applicants to provide such information depends on OPIC's ability to hold it in confidence.
 Consequently, except as provided by law and in this part, information provided to OPIC in confidence will not be disclosed without the submitter's consent.

-This regulation applies to all agency records in OPIC's possession and control.
-This regulation does not compel OPIC to create records or to ask outside parties to provide documents in order to satisfy a FOIA request.
+This part applies to all agency records in OPIC's possession and control.
+This part does not compel OPIC to create records or to ask outside parties to provide documents in order to satisfy a FOIA request.
 OPIC may, however, in its discretion and in consultation with a FOIA requester, create a new record as a partial or complete response to a FOIA request.
-In responding to requests for information, OPIC will consider only those records within its possession and control as of the date of OPIC's search.
+In responding to requests for information, OPIC will ordinarily consider only those records within its possession and control as of the date of OPIC's search.
+If any other date is used, OPIC will inform the requester of that date.
+A record that is excluded from the requirements of the FOIA pursuant to 5 U.S.C.
+552(c), is not considered responsive to a request.

 (a) Preservation of records.
 OPIC preserves all correspondence pertaining to the requests that it receives under this part, as well as copies of all requested records, until disposition or destruction is authorized pursuant to title 44 of the United States Code or the General Records Schedule 14 of the National Archives and Records Administration.
 Records that are identified as responsive to a request will not be disposed of or destroyed while they are the subject of a pending request, appeal, or lawsuit under the FOIA.